DarkForte/LowPoly/docs/README.md

 3. Keep adding the points.
 After adding all the points, removing the super triangle gives the DT of the points.

 This algorithm is straightforward, but it is hard to parallelize.
 The reason is that this algorithm is essentially iterative, and parallelizing it will introduce huge contention.
-We cannot add two points simultaneously if they are in the same triangle because both points want to modify it.
+For example, because the algorithm follows a coarse to fine procedure, many points will locate inside large triangles during the early stage.
+We cannot explore two points simultaneously if they are in the same triangle, because both points want to divide the triangle and this will result in overlapping edges.
 This restriction severely hampers the potential for parallelism of this method.

 Some previous attempts used the divide and conquer algorithm to leverage the parallelism in it.
 For example, Prakash implemented an [OpenMPI version of DT](https://cse.buffalo.edu/faculty/miller/Courses/CSE633/adarsh-prakash-Spring-2017-CSE633.pdf) with the divide and conquer algorithm.
 The basic idea of the algorithm is to split the points into two areas, do DT in each area, then merge the points on the borders.
 Although natural to parallelize, this algorithm is much harder to implement, and the communication overhead between processors has great impact on the overall speedup.
 Even if data fits in a single machine, using 32 cores can only bring 5x speedup.